vinitapp/Portfolio-Vinita/README.md

             <h3>Projects included</h3>
             <a href="https://vinitapp.github.io/Portfolio-Vinita/">Vinita-Portfolio Link </a>
             <li>TRIPSPHERE:(individual project) A mobile app created with lucrative deals for budget friendly travellers.<li>
-            <li>TOTSPOT:(group project) A mobile app designed not only for for mum but also for dads that help them finding a baby changing room in need of emergency while travelling.
+            <li>TOTSPOT:(group project) A mobile app designed not only for for mum but also for dads that help them finding a baby changing room in need of emergency while travelling.</li>
             <li>STREAT:(group project) Redesigned the existing website for the STREAT non-profit organization that work towards providing a better life for the disadvantaged youth. </li>
 </div>